 No amount may be earned tax free on the sale of shares in France, so holding them directly is less desirable than by other means.

-For UK nationals it is important to note that ISAs are not exempt from french capital gains tax, thus they will be assessed as whatever is inside them, so either cash savings, shares etc. with both Capital Gains Tax and social charges payable.
+For UK nationals it is important to note that ISAs are not exempt from capital gains tax, thus they will be assessed as whatever is inside them, so either cash savings, shares etc. with both Capital Gains Tax and social charges payable.
 We have experienced serious reporting problems with this, with ISA providers unwilling to provide tax information for an investment that is ‘tax free’.